platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/laravel/setup-redis.md

 - `REDIS_PORT`: The Redis port
 - `REDIS_SCHEME`: The Redis scheme

-If the relationship is named `redis`, Laravel automatically detects these variables and configure its own redis driver the right way.
+If the relationship is named `redis`, Laravel automatically detects these variables and configure its own Redis driver the right way.
 If not, you can map the variables in the `.environment` file.

-You can specify the Redis client in your `.environment` configuration:
+You can specify the Redis client in your `.environment` file:

 ```bash  {configFile="env"}
 export REDIS_CLIENT="phpredis"